Lawrence Photographic

 GF-1 Menu + Control Dial Settings

 I later started to use my manual focus Nikon 50mm f1.4 AI-s Lens on the GF1.
+I have stopped using this lens for stills but I now use the C2 setting on the top control mode dial for video - see the Video + Hyperfocal Section below.

 In March 2010, I decided to purchase a Panasonic 14-45mm Zoom OIS Lens to try out for travel and for leaving on my GF1 as a 'general use' lens.
+I use the A setting on the top control mode dial for this lens and switch between centre and multiple autofocus area points as required.
+As a settings backup and for a quick switch, I can also use the C1 on the top control mode dial for centre (spot) autofocus area.

-These menu settings have therefore been updated as of 18th March 2010 to reflect the use of all 3 lenses.
+These menu settings have therefore been updated as of 5th August 2011 to reflect the use of all 4 lenses.

 _____________________________________________________